ChauhanRohan-RC/Fourier-Series/README.md

 1. create a file inside EXT_FUNCTIONS dir
 2. copy path data inside file
 3. use | (logical or) character as delimier to define multiple path data as single function

+# Save-Load Rotors

+1. CTRL-S: Save Rotor States to a file
+2. CTRL-L: Load a Synthetic Function from saved Rotor States